 It is anticipated that the Chief Examiner will attend the Module review meeting to discuss and input into the syllabus and module content.

-In addition to these meetings there will be follow up actions and communications with the examining team and executive staff along with editing and writing and signing off relevant material.
+In addition to these meetings, there will be follow-up actions and communications with the examining team and executive staff along with editing, writing, and signing off relevant material.

 The total annual time commitment is around 200 hours.